-Tree No. Tree Species Ht. (m) Stem Dia. (mm) В ranch (I n) ead C- Ht. (m) Age Class Phys Con.
-Structural Condition Other Comments Preliminary Recommendation Remaining years Category Grade N S E W N-North S-South E-East W-West Ht Height C- Crown Phy Con Physiological Condition A- Average Dia Diameter Cat Category Tree Belt No.2 Ash Fraxinus excelsior Sycamore Acer pseudoplatanus Oak Quercus robur Beech Fagus sylvatica Larch Larix decidua Field Maple Acer campestre Hazel Corylus avellana Horse Chestnut Aesculus hippocastanum Hawthorn Crataegus A 13 A 300 A 4 A 4 A 4 A 4 A 2 Early Mature Fair/ Good Fair It is located along the southern boundary of the site area extending east to west.
+Tree No. Tree Species Ht. (m) Stem Dia. (mm) Br anch (r Spre n) ad C- Ht. (m) Age Class Phys Con.
+Structural Condition Other Comments Preliminary Recommendation Remaining years Category Grade N S E W N-North S-South E-East W-West Ht Height C- Crown Phy Con Physiological Condition A- Average Dia Diameter Cat Category Tree Belt No.2 Ash Fraxinus excelsior Sycamore Acer pseudoplatanus Oak Quercus robur Beech Fagus sylvatica Larch Larix decidua Field Maple Acer campestre Hazel Corylus avellana Horse Chestnut Aesculus hippocastanum Hawthorn Crataegus monogyna Bramble Rubus fruticosus A 13 A 300 A 4 A 4 A 4 A 4 A 2 Early Mature Fair/ Good Fair It is located along the southern boundary of the site area extending east to west.
 It is a prominent tree belt in this area.
 Its upper-canopy is made up of predominantly Ash and Sycamore with some Oak, Horse Chestnut, and Larch in places.
 It has a lower-canopy of Field Maple, Hawthorn and Hazel with some Beech in places.
 The understory consists of Bramble and self-seeded trees such as Sycamore.
 A lot of these trees have been drawn up for the light due to overcrowding/ competition, affecting their structure.
 There is some naturally occurring deadwood within their crowns and some trees within have failed due to suppression from the larger neighbouring trees.
 Their lower branches have been removed to raise up their crowns and provide clearance over the path to the north.
 Ivy cover is beginning to extend into some of their crowns.
-These trees are growing as one coherent group with a combined group canopy formation and they depend on each other for Remove any dead/ unstable growth that endangers the public footpath.
+These trees are growing as one coherent group with a combined group canopy formation and they depend on each other for support/ shelter.
+Their category grade is based on their merits as a tree belt and not as individual trees.
+Remove any dead/ unstable growth that endangers the public footpath.
 Continue current maintenance to maintain clearance with the public footpaths.
 Cut Ivy at ground level where heavy on trees.
-They would benefit from ongoing, light, selective thinning to allow the better quality trees space to grow and develop.
+It would benefit from ongoing, light, selective thinning to allow the better quality trees space to grow and develop.
+It would also benefit from infill planting with additional tree species to help further diversify tree species and to future proof the tree belt, and in particular to help compensate for the loss of Ash trees due to 'Ash Dieback' (Hymenoscyphus fraxineus) disease.
 40+ A2